HydrogenRb/PurdueRMSuperCap/README.md

 ## Long term target
 1. Change to Altium Designer or KiCAD
 2. Reduce the area of PCB
-3. Make the STM32 or other micro controller in the boards
+3. Make the STM32 or other microcontroller in the boards

 ## Table of contents
 1. Workflow based on STM32CubeMX and HAL
 2. Introduce the Super Capacitor
 3. Test Bench

-## Part 1 - Workflow based on STM32CubeMX and HAL
+## Part 1 - Workflow based on STM32CubeMX and HAL[Waiting for finish]
 1.1
 In Purdue Robomaster, we use
 **SWD** -> **MDKARM** -> **ST link** or **CMSIS-DAP**